pablolagos/go-metrics/README.md

 - `"metrics.json"`: File path for saving metrics.
 - `30`: Number of days to retain metrics.
-- `time.Minute`: Interval for automatically saving metrics to disk.
+- `10 * time.Minute`: Interval for automatically saving metrics to disk.

 ---